 If you are interested in helping with this project, please contact miproject@dgfhs.org.uk for further details.

-We will update this page to show our progress.
+We will continue to update this page to show our progress.

 Thank you,